 The Board of Directors has final authority to approve the recommendations of its Joint Management Resources and Compensation Committee (the "Compensation Committee") regarding the compensation of the executives of the Company.
-The following independent Directors were members of the Compensation Committee as at December 31, 2016: Messrs.
-Bentley, Jago, Pinette and Stinson.
-Messrs.
-Jim Pattison and Ross Smith, directors of Canfor, are also members of the Compensation Committee.
+The following independent Directors were members of the Compensation Committee as at December 31, 2017: Messrs.
+Bentley, Stinson, Barrington-Foote and Smith.
 For further information on the role and responsibility of the Compensation Committee see "Board Committees - Joint Management Resources and Compensation Committee" herein.

-All members of the Compensation Committee have experience in compensation matters either as members of compensation committees of other public companies and/or from having served as senior executives with significant responsibility for or involvement in compensation matters, including as follows: Mr. Bentley was formerly on the compensation committees of the Bank of Montreal and Shell Canada Ltd. and serves as a director of Canfor; Dr. Jago was formerly President of the University of Northern British Columbia and had oversight of the University's compensation programs and policies; Mr. Pinette, the current Chair of the Compensation Committee, was a former executive in the forestry industry, with considerable experience in industry related compensation issues; Mr. Stinson was formerly the CEO of Canadian Pacific Ltd. and as such had responsibility for compensation policies and programs for that company and serves as a director of Canfor; Mr. Pattison, the former Chair of the Compensation Committee, is a director of Canfor and he is the CEO of The Jim Pattison Group which runs a diversified group of companies with extensive experience in compensation matters as a senior executive and director and has extensive experience with compensation issues for numerous companies; and Mr. Smith is a director of Canfor and currently serves on the compensation committee for K-Bro Linen Inc. and was formerly on the compensation committee for the Board of Governors of University of British Columbia and on the National Management Committee with KPMG, which included the responsibility for compensation and benefit plans for the partners of KPMG.
+All members of the Compensation Committee have experience in compensation matters either as members of compensation committees of other public companies and/or from having served as senior executives with significant responsibility for or involvement in compensation matters, including as follows: Mr. Bentley was formerly on the compensation committees of the Bank of Montreal and Shell Canada Ltd. and serves as a director of Canfor; Mr. Stinson was formerly the CEO of Canadian Pacific Ltd. and as such had responsibility for compensation policies and programs for that company and serves as a director of Canfor; Mr. Smith is a director of Canfor and currently serves on the compensation committee for K-Bro Linen Inc. and was formerly on the compensation committee for the Board of Governors of University of British Columbia and on the National Management Committee with KPMG, which included the responsibility for compensation and benefit plans for the partners of KPMG; and, Mr. Barrington-Foote, the current Chair of the Compensation Committee and a director of Canfor, is the Managing Director, Accounting of The Jim Pattison Group which runs a diversified group of companies, through which Mr. Barrington-Foote has obtained extensive and varied experience in addressing compensation matters in relation to companies within the group.
 Messrs.
-Bentley, Jago, Pinette, and Stinson are also members of the Joint Environmental, Health and Safety Committee; Messrs.
-Bentley, Stinson and Pinette are members of the Joint Capital Expenditure Committee; and Mr. Bentley is and Mr. Pattison was a member of the Joint Corporate Governance Committee.
-Mr. Smith is also a member of the Canfor Audit Committee.
-The cross memberships between committees supports the oversight of compensation polices and standards and ensures alignment with the Company's risk management principles.
+Smith and Stinson are also members of the Audit Committee of the Company; Mr. Bentley and Mr. Barrington-Foote are members of the Joint Corporate Governance Committee.
+The cross memberships between committees supports the oversight of compensation policies and standards and ensures alignment with the Company's risk management principles.